blackshadow369/Search_and_mark_contact_spam/README.md

 - user can increment spammer count of number
 - user not able to directly jump to main url without login
 - passwords are stored in database in hashed form
-- functionality to registar a user
+- functionality to register a user
 - functionality to login a user
 - functionality to logout a user